Law History Profiles

 “I was born in 1922, when you had to have cranks to start the cars - some of us have remained cranky ever since.
 I was born in Saskatchewan in a snow storm ...
 My father was a general manager there.
 He remained in the prairies until about 1925.
 Immediately prior to his departure from Saskatchewan, he was involved in the bank hold up," begins Blair Baillie ...

-In 1946, George McAllister joins the UBC Faculty of Law, after having worked at the Institute of Public Administration at Dalhousie.
+In 1946, George McAllister joined the UBC Faculty of Law, after having worked at the Institute of Public Administration at Dalhousie.
 He taught labour law, which was a relatively new subject in Canadian schools at the time.

 George F. Curtis (1906-2005) served as Dean from the founding of the law school at UBC in 1945 until his retirement in 1971.
 He remained actively involved in the law school, addressing every incoming class and continuing to meet with students, faculty and staff throughout his retirement.
 He was an unfailingly positive presence at UBC, and shared his joy with faculty, staff, students and alumni to the end.